Miami-Dade Transit: Paratransit (STS)

-Future
+Future plans

-The SMART Program
+SMART Program

 The Strategic Miami Area Rapid Transit (SMART) Program involves the implementation of five rapid transit corridors in Miami-Dade County.
 It includes new extensions of the current Metrorail and Metromover systems as well as the introduction of new forms of rapid transit, such as bus rapid transit (BRT).

-Metro Express (Bus Rapid Transit)

-The South-Dade Transitway has become a gold standard bus rapid transit (BRT) line, now known as Metro Express BRT.
-The new line has 2 terminals and 14 new iconic BRT stations, all featuring fare gates, center platform boarding, all-door and level boarding, next bus arrival screens, air-conditioned waiting areas, and other rail-like amenities.
-Signal preemption and level crossing gates are implemented at various roadway intersections along the transitway.
-Metro Express uses 60-foot New Flyer Xcelsior battery-electric articulated buses.
-Service began on October 27, 2025.

 North Corridor (Metrorail extension)

 The North Corridor is an extension of the current Metrorail system along NW 27 Avenue from the Dr. Martin Luther King Jr. Plaza station to the north county line.
 It will be implemented in two phases.
 The first phase will extend the Metrorail to a station at the Hard Rock Stadium, with a stop at the Miami-Dade College North Campus.
 The second phase will include the remainder of the project, with a total of eight new stations added.

 Northeast Corridor (Commuter rail)

 The Northeast Corridor will feature commuter rail service (potentially Tri-Rail), extending from MiamiCentral to the Aventura station along the existing Florida East Coast Railway (FEC) tracks.
 It will have seven stations for the service in Miami-Dade, with both of the terminal stations having access to Brightline.
 Service could begin as soon as 2032.